jpbarto/serverless-chaos-lab/docs/lab_1_serverless_etl.md

 1. Review the DynamoDB table created using the [AWS DynamoDB console](https://console.aws.amazon.com/dynamodb/home?#tables:).

     The table will be named something like `chaos-data-1234ABCD`.
-It is unlikely to have any data in it yet as we have yet put any files into the ETL pipeline.
+It is unlikely to have any data in it yet as you have yet to put any files into the ETL pipeline.

 1. Review the [SQS queues](https://console.aws.amazon.com/sqs/home?#) and [SNS topics](https://console.aws.amazon.com/sns/v3/home?#/topics) that were created.
 Note any triggers associated with the queues and topics.